Shapur II: Second war against the Romans and invasion of Armenia

 In 356, Shapur rejected a peace overture by Constantius, replying that Rome should return Armenia and other territories lost by Persia in the Treaty of Nisibis.
 In 359, Shapur II invaded southern Armenia and besieged the fortress of Amida (now Diyarbakır, Turkey).
 He was joined by King Grumbates's forces and other allies.
 (Note: These were the Caucasian Albanians, Gelani, Mardians and Segestani.)
 Amida surrendered after a seventy-three-day siege.
 The city was plundered and its inhabitants were deported to Khuzistan.
+Shapur II conducted great hosts of captives from the Roman territory into his dominions, most of whom were settled in Elam.
+Here he rebuilt Susa—after having killed the city's rebellious inhabitants.
 The delay forced Shapur to halt operations for the winter.
 Early the following spring he continued his operations against the Roman fortresses, capturing Singara and Bezabde (Cizre?), again at a heavy cost.
 In the next year Constantius II launched a counterattack, having spent the winter making massive preparations in Constantinople; Shapur, who had meanwhile lost the aid of his Asianic allies, avoided battle, but left strong garrisons in all the fortresses which he had captured.
 Constantius laid siege to Bezabde, but proved incapable of taking it, and retired on the approach of winter to Antioch, where he died soon after.

 Constantius was succeeded by his cousin Julian (361–363), who came to the throne determined to avenge the recent Roman reverses in the east.
 Though Shapur attempted an honorable reconciliation, warned of the capabilities which Julian had displayed in wars against the Alemanni in Gaul, the emperor dismissed negotiation.